davide-grheco/DataSplits.jl/docs/src/index.md

 | `MaximumDissimilaritySplit`|  Greedy dissimilarity with full pool | O(N²) time, O(N²) memory |
 | `ClusterShuffleSplit`|  Cluster-based shuffle split | O(N²) time, O(N²) memory |

+All splitting strategies in DataSplits are designed to work with any AbstractArray, including those with non-standard axes.
+This is achieved by mapping user indices to internal positions, ensuring correctness and extensibility for all data types.

 ```julia
 julia> using DataSplits, Distances